-- Determine the responsibilities of the Principal in conjunction with the Executive Director of the GVAC and undertake a search when the position is vacant to recruit the most qualified individual for the position.
-The single point of organizational delegation by the Board is to the Principal, who is responsible for the day-to-day operation of the school.
-(An appeal process to review certain categories of decisions by the principal and/or his/her designees to the Board of Directors is available to staff and parents.
+- Determine the responsibilities of the Principal in conjunction with the Executive Director of the GVAC and search when the position is vacant to recruit the most qualified individual for the position.
+The board's single point of organizational delegation is to the Principal, who is responsible for the day-to-day operation of the school.
+(An appeal process to review specific categories of decisions by the principal and/or his/her designees to the Board of Directors is available to staff and parents.
 Decisions by the Board of Directors of appeals are final.

-- Make sure that adequate resources, financial and otherwise, exist to ensure that GVA fulfills its mission.
-These resources involve staffing (including highly qualified teachers) facility and furnishings, curriculum materials and instructional resources, technology, and professional development for staff.
-Fund development undertaken by the Board includes grant writing, cultivating corporate partnerships, solicitation of donations, and fundraising events.
+- Ensure adequate resources, financial and otherwise, exist to ensure that GVA fulfills its mission.
+These resources involve staffing (including highly qualified teachers), facility and furnishings, curriculum materials and instructional resources, technology, and professional development for staff.
+Fund development undertaken by the Board includes grant writing, cultivating corporate partnerships, soliciting donations, and fundraising events.